Is Enerplus Corporation (NYSE:ERF) stock a better investment at this time?

 Sponsored

-Further, it is important to consider ERF stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.02.ERF’s price to book ratio for the most recent quarter was 5.89, resulting in an 164.35 price to cash per share for the period.
+Further, it is important to consider ERF stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.81.ERF’s price to book ratio for the most recent quarter was 4.71, resulting in an 98.76 price to cash per share for the period.

 How does Enerplus Corporation (ERF) stock rate among analysts?
 Buy, sell, or hold?